(Adult sexual situations)

 “Good morning,” I said as the young woman took off her hat to show a mop of short, curled hair.
 She wasn’t timid, and strode in with a heavy step with shoulders back, demonstrating her physical nature.

 “Kendra, it is, correct?”

 “Sit down please, and I’ll get right to it.”

-Kirby interrupted, “First, I want to say thank you.
-I’ve alway dreamed of being a detective.
-It was an absolute prize to have one of my deliveries recommend me for this job.”
+She interrupted, “First, I want to say thank you.
+I’ve alway dreamed of being in the detective business.
+It was an absolute prize to have one of my deliveries recommend me for this position.”

-“It’s fascinating how these things work out sometimes, Kirby… I looked around the room, then directly at him.”You currently work for Talbot’s Courier Services, correct?”
+“It’s fascinating how these things work out sometimes, Kendra…” I looked around the room, then directly at her.
+She possessed something of the tomboy, a projecting chin, and scrutinising eyes.
+“You currently work for Talbot’s Courier Services, correct?”

 “Yes, sir, but I’m ready to leave as soon as you need me.”

 “That’s good to know.
 You seem in good physical condition, riding that bicycle about London making those deliveries, aye?”

 “That I am, sir, that I am.
 The only female that stands up to the boys in this business.”
 Kendra said with a stiff lip.

 I leaned forward over my desk.
 “Good, good, because I need someone who can do some legwork.”